 The SEN Service will consider all the information and decide whether to issue an EHC plan.
-If an EHC plan is not issued, a letter will be sent the parent carer and/or young person giving the reasons.
+If an EHC plan is not issued, the parent carer and/or young person will be notified giving the reasons.
 If they disagree with the reasons for not issuing an EHC plan, they may find it helpful to meet with an Officer from the SEN Service to discuss their concerns.
 They may also wish to request mediation services to help resolve any disagreements.
 In addition, they will have the right of appeal.